DmitriiSer/Lister/README.md

 And of course **Lister** itself is open source with a [public repository](https://github.com/DmitriiSer/Lister) on GitHub.
 ##### TODO:
+- [ ] ISSUE: Vertical list reordering causes wrong reordering
+- [ ] ISSUE: Login window does not show error messages anymore
+- [ ] Make minus button in list editor show remove list dialog
+- [ ] IMPROVEMENT: Save list order on the server after reordering
+- [ ] Create a toolbar in the list editor
 - [x] Pull to close list editor
-- [ ] Make minus button in list editor show remove list dialog
-- [ ] Vertical list reordering causes wrong reordering
-- [ ] List reordering causes database table rows reordering
-- [ ] Save list order on the server after reordering
+- [x] ISSUE: Renaming a list does not rename it on the server
-- [ ] Create an useful list editor toolbar

 ##### Changelog:
+- v0.2.8 Fixed an issue with renaming lists that would not rename it on the server
 - v0.2.7 Redesigned list container to scroll all the visible lists
 - v0.2.6 Redesigned list editor pull to close.
 Now it sticks to the outer border of the modal window
 - v0.2.5 Fixed list title disappearing after drag'n'drop on mobile devices.
 Made list editor closing on pulling it down.
 Now on pressing Enter/Return in list editor's header makes text area in focus.
 Added the shortcut (Ctrl+Enter) for 'Submit' button in list editor